oasis-open/csaf-parser/README.md

 <p>Another common example is to query a document and parse out all of the elements in each vulnerability and save to html file as shown below:</span>
 <br><br>

-<span style="background-color: #e9e9e9">python cvrf_util.py --file examples/1.1/ms_cvrf.xml --cvrf-version 1.1 --output-format html --output-file ms_cvrf.html --vuln Vulnerability --cvrf all --prod all</span>
+`python cvrf_util.py --file examples/1.1/ms_cvrf.xml --cvrf-version 1.1 --output-format html --output-file ms_cvrf.html --vuln Vulnerability --cvrf all --prod all`
 <br><br>

 <table>